K0Stek122/CastHud/README.md

 # How to use it?
 To use just download the latest release and run, to open the menu press insert.
+## Compiling from source (for users)
+clone the "release" branch and compile in Visual Studio C++ 2019
+## Compiling from source (for developers)
+Clone the "main" braanch and open project with Visual Studio C++ 2019

 # Contribute
 Any contributions are appreciated!
 If you fix any bugs or give me any ideas, i'll gladly include the fixes.